Volunteer Commitment Overview

 1. Directly inform the current Onsite Volunteer team members about the delay, so they can make plans as needed.

-• If you are the Keyholder, call the other Keyholder.
+• If you are the Keyholder, call the other Keyholder and the First Shift volunteers.

 • It is a good idea to have the phone numbers of a few other members of Planet Homeschool on hand in case of an emergency.

-2. Post to our co-op forum requesting assistance.
+2. Post to our Forum requesting assistance.

 • Include your estimated arrival time to help with planning.